lark-parser/lark/README.md

 - [Tutorial](/docs/json_tutorial.md) for writing a JSON parser.
 - Blog post: [How to write a DSL with Lark](http://blog.erezsh.com/how-to-write-a-dsl-in-python-with-lark/)

+### Install Lark

+    $ pip install lark-parser

+Lark has no dependencies.

 ### Hello World

 Here is a little program to parse "Hello, World!"
 (Or any other similar phrase):